CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-collections.md

 ~~~
 {% endraw %}

-Documents (the items in a collection) live in a folder in the root of your site named _*collection_name*, in this case it's `_cookies`.
+Documents (the items in a collection) live in a folder in the root of the site named `_*collection_name*`, in this case it's `_cookies`.
 Documents can either be Markdown or HTML.
-Markdown is more common as it's easier to work with unless you're doing something complicated.
+Markdown is more common as it's easier to work with.

 Now we'll create a document for each cookie.
-The image and title will be specified in front matter and the description in the content.
-For the Afghan cookie we'll create `_cookies/afghan.md` and copy the content across so it'll look like this:
+The image and title are specified in front matter and the description in the content.
+For the Afghan cookie we'll create `_cookies/afghan.md` and copy the content across:

 {% raw %}
 ~~~markdown